seapath/ci.deprecated/README.md

 * Maximum Total Concurrent Builds: 1
 * Maximum Concurrent Builds Per Node: 1

+It is also necessary to configure another category for the synchronization jobs:

+* Category Name: sync
+* Maximum Total Concurrent Builds: 1
+* Maximum Concurrent Builds Per Node: 1

 Finally you can save the configuration.

 ### Install the CI material